Understanding the Results

 - Babies with two CF gene mutations found through newborn screening are very likely to have CF.

-- Babies with no CF gene mutations but who have a very high IRT level are unlikely to have CF. As a precaution, the health care provider might ask parents to bring the baby to a CF Foundation-accredited care center for a sweat test.
+- Babies with very high IRT levels but no CF gene mutations are unlikely to have CF. As a precaution, the health care provider might ask parents to bring the baby to a CF Foundation-accredited care center for a sweat test.

 back to top